malcolmsailor/efficient_rhythms/docs/settings.md

     number between 0 and 1.
 If
     <a href="#logic_type_pitch_bend">`logic_type_pitch_bend`</a> is
-    True, then this parameter defines how long between the release of the last note on a channel and the attack of the next note on that same channel the associated pitch-bend message should be written.
+    True, then this parameter defines how long between the release of the last note on a channel and the onset of the next note on that same channel the associated pitch-bend message should be written.
     The value should probably be more than half to avoid an audible bend during the release of the previous pitch.